 Fig. 1: Our novel navigation method uses our CoMet metric to compute a collision-free trajectory for a robot in real-world scenarios.
-CoMet identifies groups in crowds and detects intragroup proximity, walking speed, group size and interactions to estimate a group's cohesion.
-[Left] In dense scenarios, our navigation algorithm identifies a low-cohesion group (green bounding box) and navigates between its group members (green path) by assuming human cooperation for navigation.
-[Right] Our method detects a high cohesion group (red bounding box) and plans a trajectory around it.
-In both cases, other methods such as Frozone [6] (yellow path) and a DRL method [7] (orange path) approach groups with high-cohesion and halt the robot.
-Overall, our method improves social-compliance and the naturalness of the trajectory.
+CoMet identifies groups in crowds and detects intragroup proximity, walking speed, group size and interactions to estimate a group's cohesion. (a) In dense scenarios, our navigation algorithm identifies a low-cohesion group (red bounding box) and navigates between its group members (green path) by assuming human cooperation for navigation; (b) Our method detects a high cohesion group (green bounding box) and plans a trajectory around it.
+Overall, our method improves social-compliance and the naturalness of the trajectory (Section V-A).